 You will also need to provide the following documentation:

-- Application Form BI-1738 (application for a temporary residency permit)
+- Applications are online (application for a temporary residency permit)

 - A valid passport

 - A letter from the entity, organisation or family where you intend to conduct your programme in South Africa, confirming the status or existence of the exchange programme.
 The letter should prove that you qualify to register or participate and the entity, organisation or family will be responsible for you during your stay

 - A letter from an organ of state or a sponsoring body of your home country, confirming the status or the existence of the exchange programme, and that you have been accepted to register for the programme.